 According to instructor Clio Stearns, Ph.D., “Kinesthetic games allow third graders to put their bodies to use alongside their minds and can be particularly helpful for students who do not like to sit still or who benefit from multi-sensory approaches to learning.”

 One of her ideas for boosting reading comprehension is to run a nonfiction relay race.
 This activity is great after reading a nonfiction book or article together.
 Break students into teams and head to the gym or outdoors.
 Set up a racecourse, for instance 100 yards marked off by flags or one lap around the track.
 The first student on each team will run the course, and once they return, and before the next student in line can run, they must repeat one fact they learned from the reading.
 The first team to have all runners complete the course wins.

-There are many fun games that boost literacy skills, including Scrabble, Story Cubes, Tall Tales, Headbanz, and more.
-Try this fun board game, available on Amazon, which has three different games that students can play to boost their reading comprehension.
+There are many fun board games for the classroom that boost literacy skills, including Scrabble, Story Cubes, Tall Tales, Hedbanz, and more.
+Try this fun option, which has three different board games that students can play to boost their reading comprehension.
 Put it on your classroom wish list!

 According to Home Reading Helper, one great way for students to remember and internalize what they read is by using sticky notes.
 Using these symbols as a guide, students place a sticky note with the appropriate symbol next to a line in a book to show their thinking as they read.

-From marking a text to visualizing to understanding a character’s journey, we’ve got the best reading comprehension anchor charts for you!
+From marking a text to visualizing to understanding a character’s journey, there’s a comprehension anchor chart for it.
 There are more than 35 colorful samples for you to build along with your students during direct instruction time.

 Your kids will love this fun writing and drawing activity that demonstrates their understanding of character development.
 After reading a story, kids will use what they know about the bad guy in a book to create a wanted poster.